opentable/otj-metrics/readme.md

 Instances of these classes are provided by the `RestHttpServer` in `otj-server`.

+More include:
+- `com.opentable.service.ServiceInfo`
+- `com.opentable.service.AppInfo`
+- `com.opentable.service.EnvInfo`

-Additionally, your application is expected to declare as a Spring Bean an implementation of `com.opentable.service.ServiceInfo`.
-This interface definition comes from `otj-core`.
-The implementation will be used to generate the Graphite metric namespace prefix.
+These classes hail from `otj-core`, and are also provided automatically for you by `otj-server`.
+Note that `ServiceInfo` is an interface, so you are expected to declare as a Spring Bean an _implementation_.
+This implementation, along with the several other info beans, will be used to generate the Graphite metric namespace prefix.

 Enabling
 --------